EricNMass/threat-hunting-scenario-tor/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

-Search the DeviceNetworkEvents table for any indication the tor browser was used to establish a connection using any of the known tor ports
-On 2026-06-22T23:49:32.5452036Z, the user sierra-mojave on the device the-real-mass-t successfully established a network connection using Firefox (firefox.exe) to 127.0.0.1 (the local machine itself) on port 9150.
+Search the DeviceNetworkEvents table for any indication the tor browser was used to establish a connection using any of the known tor ports.
+On 2026-06-22T23:49:32.5452036Z, the user **sierra-mojave** on the device **the-real-mass-t** successfully established a network connection using Firefox (firefox.exe) to 127.0.0.1 (the local machine itself) on port 9150.
 Because 127.0.0.1 is the localhost address and port 9150 is commonly used by the Tor Browser SOCKS proxy, this activity indicates that Firefox was communicating with the local Tor service to route web traffic through the Tor network.
 This is expected behavior when using Tor Browser and does not represent an external network connection by itself.
 There were a few other connections to sites over port 443.

 **Query used to locate events:**